getmash/mash-js/examples/mash-sdk-paywall/README.md

 # Mash SDK Paywall Demo

-This is simple example of how the Mash SDK can be used to create a content paywall.
+This is a simple example of how the Mash SDK can be used to create a content paywall.

 ## How to start demo